 Hello, I am Laura and I love cooking, I always have.
 It’s part of who I am and it’s what I do.
-I was a chef before having children and moving out of London, becoming great friends with someone who shared the same interest in food as me.
-She is Japanese and we bonded over our love of cooking.
+I was a chef before having children and moving out of London.
+I became great friends with someone who shared the same interest in food as me.
+She is Japanese and we bonded over our love of cooking and sushi.

 Then she left.
 Upped sticks with the husband & kids to move to Sydney, to be nearer her family.
 My fellow foodie pal had gone.
 I really missed my fellow food loving chum.
 Who else would be interested in hearing about what I had been up to in the kitchen?
 I needed to find a way of connecting with other like minded food fans and blogging seemed like a perfect way to start.

 howtocookgoodfood is a blog about why it is good to cook, my food memories, some favourite recipes and seasonal food ideas.

 I would like it to be my personal relationship with those who read it.
 I would like it to be the friend in my life, on all things culinary.
 Essentially I would like it to be a part of who I am, but mainly, I would like it to encourage you to love cooking.

 I love growing things as much as I love cooking, so the seasons play a big part in my life.
 My allotment also makes me aware of exactly what is coming into season.
 I love late spring in particular for the elderflowers, rhubarb, rocket, spinach and asparagus, followed by the joy of all the summer stone fruits and berries moving on to pumpkins and squashes in Autumn.
 I would find it hard to choose one favourite ingredient but it may just have to be some freshly picked raspberries.